Uncertainty-aware Panoptic Segmentation: Technical Approach

 \paragraph{Calibration metric} Here, we aim to provide a metric capable of evaluating the network calibration, i.e. how well the predicted confidence matches the actual accuracy the prediction, for the panoptic segmentation task.
 A common measure for the calibration accuracy is the Expected Calibration Error (ECE) \cite{naeini2015obtaining}.
 However, as pointed out by Nixon \emph{et al.} \cite{nixon2019measuring}, the ECE has some severe limitations, in particular: First, it takes only the maximum class probability of the prediction into account, ignoring the probability of all other classes.
 Second, it is only suited to evaluate the calibration of the semantic segmentation task, while the instance segmentation is ignored.

 To solve the first limitation, we propose to employ the predicted uncertainty, rather than just the highest class probability.
 Considering $u_i \in [0,1]$ to be the predicted uncertainty for pixel $i$, we define the corresponding confidence as $\text{conf}_i = 1 - u_i$.
 Further, we define the corresponding accuracy as $\text{acc}_i = 1$ if the predicted class matches the ground truth, and $\text{acc}_i = 0$ otherwise.
-For each image we partition $\text{conf}_i$ into $B$ equally spaced bins and calculate the average confidence $\text{conf}(b)$ and average accuracy $\text{acc}(b)$ for each bin $b$.
-Then we define a novel uncertainty-aware calibration metric as
+For each image we partition $\text{conf}_i$ into $M$ equally spaced bins and calculate the average confidence $\text{conf}(B_m)$ and average accuracy $\text{acc}(B_m)$ as in \cite{guo2017calibration} for each bin $B_m$.
+Then we define a uncertainty-aware calibration metric as

-where $|b|$ is the number of pixels in bin $b$, and $N$ is the total number of pixels.
+where $|B_m|$ is the number of pixels in bin $B_m$, and $N$ is the total number of pixels.
 This definition is analogous to the original ECE, but using the confidence instead of the highest probability output, solving the first limitation.

 To solve the second limitation, we proceed to additionally incorporate the instances of the scene into a metric.
-The first step is to identify correctly predicted segments $f$, which is done by selecting those that have $\text{IoU} > 0.5$ with a ground truth segment $g$.
-Here, a segment can either be the mask of a single instance for \textit{thing} classes, or all pixels belonging to a \textit{stuff} class.
-This leads to $M$ unique matching pairs $(f,g)$ \cite{kirillov2019panoptic}.
-We then calculate uECE for each of these correctly predicted segment separately, and take the average to form our novel panoptic calibration metric:
+First, we identify correctly predicted segments $f$ as those that have $\text{IoU} > 0.5$ with a ground truth segment $g$ of the same class.
+Here, a segment can either be the mask of a single instance of a \textit{thing} class, or all pixels belonging to a \textit{stuff} class.
+We calculate uECE$(f,g)$ separately for each of these unique matching pairs $(f,g)$ \cite{kirillov2019panoptic}.
+Here, all pixels of $f$ are taken into account, however, the pixels that are not part of $g$ receive $\text{acc}_i = 0$.
+Further, we calculate uECE$(\tilde{f})$ for each of the remaining (unmatched) predicted segments, $\tilde{f}$, separately, by setting $\text{acc}_i = 0$ for all pixels.
+Note that $f$ are true positives and $\tilde{f}$ are false positives.
+We then take the average over all $M$ predicted segments to form our novel panoptic calibration metric:

-Due to the matching, this quantity is sensitive to the calibration within the instances of \textit{thing} classes, as well as to the \textit{stuff} classes.
+This quantity is sensitive to the calibration within the instances of \textit{thing} classes, as well as to the \textit{stuff} classes, taking the boundaries of all these segments into account.
+False negatives are taken into account as well, since panoptic segmentation guarantees a prediction for every pixel, and thus, false negatives will either be a part of the matched or the unmatched segments.

-\paragraph{Overall performance metric} Our next aim is to provide a unified metric to evaluate the panoptic segmentation and uncertainty prediction together.
-It is based on the common Panoptic Quality (PQ):
+\paragraph{Overall performance metric} Our next aim is to provide a unified metric to evaluate the panoptic segmentation and uncertainty prediction together, trading off between segmentation performance and calibration accuracy.
+We base it on the common Panoptic Quality (PQ):

 where the IoU is calculated for the matched pairs $(f,g)$, and TP, FP and FN are the number of true positive, false positive, and false negative segments, respectively.
 We define our novel uncertainty-aware panoptic quality uPQ by combining pECE with PQ as: